felfelyuen/tp/docs/UserGuide.md

-"quiz": quizzes the unlearned flashcards "mark_learned": marks flashcard as learned "mark_unlearned": marks flashcard as unlearned "view_results": views results from quiz after quiz is completed "new": creates a new deck of flashcards
+"quiz": quizzes the unlearned flashcards "mark_learned": marks flashcard as learned "mark_unlearned": marks flashcard as unlearned "view_res": views results from quiz after quiz is completed "new": creates a new deck of flashcards
 "rename": renames flashcard deck
 "decks": shows list of decks